zaher2016/website/_posts/2011-09-13-mapping-soil-conditions-in-africa-with-odk.md

 AfSIS will be documenting its progress [here](http://africasoils.net/labs/ict4ag/) and they have [lots of photos](https://beta.africasoils.net/labs/wordpress/images-from-the-field/field-testing-in-kisongo-2/) online.

-Do you have an ODK story you&#8217;d like to share with the community?
+Do you have an ODK story you’d like to share with the community?
 Send it to [contact@opendatakit.org](mailto:contact@opendatakit.org).